 Now that you have your digital product, you’ve got to figure out where to sell it.
 And the options are aplenty.

 Today, there are tons of e-commerce platforms that allow you to sell digital products.
-These include online storefronts (like Gumroad) and digital marketplaces (like Etsy).
-However, if you’d like, you can also sell your digital product on your own website using micro-solutions like online shopping carts.
+These include online storefronts (like The Leap) and digital marketplaces (like Etsy).

 The options abound and each offers something a little different, so make sure you compare a few of them.
 In the end, your decision will depend on your niche, your audience’s needs and preferences, your business’s needs, and your budget.